 Program Details |

-- Level 1 OYAP programs are regular apprenticeships that include the first level of in-school training at participating College/Training Delivery Agent (Durham College, Fleming College, Pereyma, Liuna(Cobourg Location) or the Durham Hairstylist Academy)
+- Level 1 OYAP programs are regular apprenticeships that include the first level of in-school training at participating College/Training Delivery Agent; Durham College (Whitby Trade Center), Fleming College, Pereyma, LiUNA(Cobourg location) or the Durham Hairstylist Academy.

 - Students will earn 1–3 Dual Credits for the time spent at College or Training Delivery Agent in the Level 1 program.
 These credits will count toward both their OSSD and their Level 1 Apprenticeship.

-- Cooperative Education credits are granted for time spent at the workplace to a total of 4 combined credits earned in the final semester of a student’s Grade 12 year.
+- Cooperative Education credits are granted for time spent at the workplace to a maximum of 4 combined credits earned in the final semester of a student’s Grade 12 year.

 - In-school training hours do not count toward the total apprenticeship hours.
 However, hours spent in the workplace must be carefully documented, as they would be a negotiable item between the Employer and the Apprentice to be considered toward the total apprenticeship hour requirement.